1984 United States presidential election: Statistical analysis

 The percentage of Democrats who voted for Reagan ranged from 16 to 26% while Republicans voting for Mondale ranged from 3 to 7% according to exit polls by the Los Angeles Times, NBC, ABC/The Washington Post, and CBS News/The New York Times.
 One-third of people who supported Hart during the Democratic primary voted for Reagan.
 Polling by CBS News and The New York Times reported that 66% of Anderson voters supported Mondale while 27% supported Reagan and 61% of Carter voters supported Mondale while 25% supported Reagan.
 Twenty-two percent of those who did not vote in 1980 supported Reagan while 18% supported Mondale.

 Reagan also benefited from a near-total collapse in the third-party vote, which dropped to just 0.67% of the popular vote, its lowest level since 1964; Bergland's campaign alone accounted for over a third of this number, while none of the other third-party candidates exceeded 0.1% of the popular vote.
 Reagan, who won 63% of white evangelical voters in 1980, received 80% of their votes against Mondale.

 As of 2024, this marked the last election where the Republican nominee won Hawaii, Massachusetts, New York, Oregon, Rhode Island, and Washington.
 It was also the last election where the Republican nominee won Wisconsin until 2016, Iowa until 2004, West Virginia until 2000, the last election in which the winning candidate won by a double-digit margin in the percentage of the popular vote, and the last election where the winning candidate won by an eight-digit margin in total popular votes (10 million or more).
 This is the last time that the tipping point state (in this case, Michigan) was decided by a double-digit margin.

-At age 73, Reagan was the oldest U.S. president to win a presidential election.
+At age 73, Reagan was the oldest president ever to win a presidential election.
 Thirty-six years later, in 2020, Joe Biden surpassed this record at age 77, as did Donald Trump in 2024 at age 78.
 However, Reagan remains the oldest incumbent president to win a presidential election.
 (Note: In 2020, Trump lost his re-election to a second consecutive term.
-Had Trump been re-elected in 2020 at age 74, he would have been surpassed Reagan as the oldest incumbent president to win a presidential election.)
+Had Trump been re-elected in 2020 at age 74, he would have surpassed Reagan's record as the oldest incumbent president to win a presidential election.)